waseem-avi/seminar/README.md

-# seminar using git add
+# seminar using git add edited on the browswer